The Composition Theorem for Differential Privacy: Proof of Theorem

 To find the tangent line, we need to maximize the shift, which is equivalent to moving the line downward until it is tangent to the boundary of the privacy region (cf. Figure \ref{fig:tangent}).

 Notice that the maximum is achieved by a set $B \equiv \{ x \in \cX^k \,|\, P_0^k(x)\geq e^{\tepsilon} P_1^k(x)\}$.
 Then,

 For the purpose of proving the bound of the form \eqref{eq:closedform}, we separate the analysis of the above formula into two parts: one where either $P_0^k(x)$ or $P_1^k(x)$ is zero and the other when both are positive.
 Effectively, this separation allows us to treat the effects of $(\varepsilon,0)$-differential privacy and $(0,\delta)$-differential privacy separately.
-In previous work \cite{DRV10}, they required heavy machinery from dense subsets of pseudorandom sets \cite{RTTV08} to separate the analysis in a similar way.
-Here we provide a simple proof technique.
+In previous work \cite{DRV10}, they separated the analysis in a similar way.
+Here we provide a simpler proof technique.
 Further, all the proof techniques we use naturally generalize to compositions of general $(\varepsilon,\delta)$-differentially private mechanisms other than the specific example of $\tX_0$ and $\tX_1$ we consider in this section.

 Let $\tX^k_0$ denote a $k$-dimensional random vector whose entries are independent copies of $\tX_0$.
 We partition $B$ into two sets: $B=B_0\bigcup B_1$ and $B_0 \bigcap B_1 = \emptyset$.
 Let $B_0 \equiv \{ x \in \cX^k \,:\, P_0^k(x)\geq e^{\tepsilon} P_1^k(x) \text{, and } P_1^k(x)=0\} $ and $B_1 \equiv \{ x \in \cX^k \,:\, P_0^k(x)\geq e^{\tepsilon} P_1^k(x) \text{, and } P_1^k(x)>0 \} $.
 Then, it is not hard to see that $P_0^k(B_0) = 1- \prob(\tX_0^k \in \{1,2,3\}^k) = 1-(1-\delta)^k$, $P_1^k(B_0) = 0$, $P_0^k(B_1) = P_0^k(B_1|\tX_0^k \in \{1,2\}^k) \prob(\tX_0^k \in \{1,2\}^k) = (1-\delta)^k\,P_0^k(B_1|\tX_0^k \in \{1,2\}^k)$, and $P_1^k(B_1) = (1-\delta)^k \, P_1^k(B_1|\tX_1^k \in \{1,2\}^k)$.
 It follows that